true crime

 The investigation.

-Investigators suspect multiple people took part in robbing the shop and killing the girls.
+Investigators suspected multiple people took part in robbing the shop and killing the girls.

-It proved difficult for authorities, however, considering the fire had destroyed much of the evidence.
+It proved difficult for authorities to find who was responsible, considering the fire had destroyed much of the evidence.

-They had been interrogated by various detectives and confessions were subsequently obtained by some of them.
-The four men were Robert Springsteen, Michael Scott, Maurice Pierce, and Forrest Welborn.
+They were interrogated by various detectives and some of the men confessed.
 Two of the four were sent to trial, entirely due to self-incriminating statements.
 But both retracted their confessions before trial.

 ADVERTISEMENT